ApoorvaAyyala/GCP-Gen-AI-Internship/README.md

 ###### Skill Badge: [Gemini for Cloud Architects](https://www.cloudskillsboost.google/public_profiles/79bf349e-6819-431a-8472-82fbf787d6bf/badges/17597213)
 ### 03 Gemini for Data Scientists and Analysts
 In this course, I've learnt how Gemini, a generative AI-powered collaborator from Google Cloud, helps analyze customer data and predict product sales.
 I've also learnt how to identify, categorize, and develop new customers using customer data in BigQuery.
 Using hands-on labs, I have experienced how Gemini improves data analysis and machine learning workflows.
+#### Analyze data with Gemini assistance Lab's Keytakeaways:
+1. Used Gemini to answer your questions about Google Cloud data analytics products and use cases;
+2. Prompt Gemini to explain and generate SQL queries in BigQuery;
+3. Build a machine learning (ML) model to forecast future periods.